 We recently had an issue with an air freight shipment.
-The package size changed slightly when we sent it to FedEx and the price went 900 USD from the original quote.
+When we sent it to FedEx, the package size changed slightly, and the price went 900 USD from the original quote.
 The reason why it went up so much was any packing change – even a slight one in volume and weight- FedEx adjusted he volumetric weight and charged us more than what was expected.

 Air Freight companies will use both the volume or size and the weight of a package to come up with the volumetric weight.
 If the package is lighter than the actual volumetric weight, the volumetric weight will be charged.
-If it is heavier than the volumetric weight, then the actual weight of the package will be charged.
+If it is heavier than the volumetric weight, then the package’s actual weight will be charged.

-The volumetric charge can be confusing for a lot of people, especially if they sending things internationally.
+The volumetric charge can be confusing for many people, especially if they send things internationally.
 But, all courier and air freight companies will look at the volumetric weight as part of their cost calculations.

 What Are The Volume and Weight Charges?

-When courier or air freight companies look at how to charge for their shipment they will calculate the total kilos or pounds by looking at both the volume or size of the package and actual weight for the package.
-They do a volumetric measurement to find out the actual kilo or pound charge of the package.
+When courier or air freight companies look at how to charge for their shipment, they will calculate the total kilos or pounds by looking at both the volume or size of the package and the actual weight for the package.
+They do a volumetric measurement to find out the package’s actual kilo or pound charge.

 The volumetric calculations are sometimes called chargeable weight.
-The courier and air freight companies charge this way because for an airplane to take off they must also look at their load or their weight and volume that is on the plane.
+The courier and air freight companies charge this way because for an airplane to take off, they must also look at the load, weight, and volume on the plane.

-This the same reason why if you have ever been on an airplane and you heard the pilot announce that they were overweight and would take off once they had taken out some cargo.
-This is because the planes can only take off when they are under a certain weight load.
+This is the same reason why if you have ever been on an airplane and you heard the pilot announce that they were overweight and would take off once they had taken out some cargo.
+This is because the planes can only take off under a specific weight load.

 Here is what volume and weight mean:

-The volume is measurement simply by measuring your carton size.
+The volume is measured simply by measuring your carton size.
 You measure your carton by the Height X Width X Length of the carton.
-When doing the measurements you must be sure to measure your cartons at their widest, longest and highest point as this is how the shipping companies will measure it.
+When doing the measurements, you must measure your cartons at their widest, longest, and highest points, as this is how the shipping companies will measure it.

-The weight of the carton is simply as it says – the weight of the overall carton.
+The weight of the carton is, as it says – the weight of the overall carton.
 You will want to be as accurate as you can with this to be able to calculate the volumetric weight.

 The actual weight of your cargo must include the entire final packing.
-If you are going to palletize your cargo then you need to weigh it including any pallets or other packing.
+If you are going to palletize your cargo, you need to weigh it, including any pallets or other packing.

 How to Find The Volumetric Weight of A Carton?

-The volumetric weight of a carton is the overall size of the carton and the measurement of the carton in kilograms or pounds.
-We have two calculations 1) is to measure the carton in cm and the other in inches.
+The volumetric weight of a carton is the carton’s overall size and the carton’s measurement in kilograms or pounds.
+We have two calculations 1) to measure the carton in cm and the other in inches.